berea-college-csc236/berea-college-csc236.github.io/index.md

 ### Outside of class

-- Continue [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q) - I am replacing the Friday duedate by a second Milestone for this lab and extending the final due date.
+- Continue [L2: Bytes](https://docs.google.com/document/d/1BvbnKcN1xBYoNIQrv0XQOFmafxjr9o1LsGloj9gAp-Q) - I am replacing the Friday due date by a second Milestone for this lab and extending the final due date.
 Milestone 2 will be due Friday.
 Milestone 2 will be done when you have committed code for every part, but the code might not yet be correct or working.
 Full completion is hearby extended to Monday, September 18!
 - Complete and submit [A02: Programmer Blogs on Big O](https://docs.google.com/document/d/1gRU-Iu-byp5Cs-HCMUgLM5Oy9Q_qG5NP_GbuSYcSOqU) by 8am on Friday

 ## Day 8: Monday, September 11, 2023